-We worked with our partner Art Studio Demetz on a custom, carved-wood statue of St. Wilfrid of York, for a parish by the same name in Woonsocket, South Dakota.
+We worked with our partner Art Studio Demetz on this custom religious wood carving.
+It’s a statue of St. Wilfrid of York, for a parish by the same name in Woonsocket, South Dakota.

 Wilfrid (634-709) was “one of the greatest English saints, a monk and bishop who was outstanding in bringing about close relations between the Anglo-Saxon Church and the papacy,” according to Britannica.com.
 “He devoted his life to establishing the observances of the Roman Church over those of the Celtic Church and fought a stormy series of controversies on discipline and precedent.”